jackocnr/intl-tel-input/README.md

 ## Options
 Note: any options that take country codes should be lower case [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes

-**americaMode**
+**nationalMode**
 Type: `Boolean` Default: `false`
-Don't display the +1 prefix for American numbers, because a lot of Americans are unfamiliar with international dial codes.
+Don't insert the international dial code when the user selects a country from the dropdown.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`